 Risk tolerance: The Trust is prepared to accept that some Impact Investments will have a higher level of risk than the commercial investments the Trust holds, and there is less opportunity for diversification within the impact investment portfolio (due to size and limited availability of investment opportunities).
-At the same time, all effort will be made to assess, quantify, and mitigate risks on individual investments.
+At the same time, all effort will be made to assess, quantify, and mitigate risks on individual investments, and these will be highlighted as part of the decision-making process.
 Risk will be managed further through diversification within the portfolio where possible, by considering investments across the geographic region, across sectors within the region and investment types.